mdrideout/junjo-ai-studio-minimal-build/README.md

 If ports 1323, 50051, or 5153 are already in use, find and kill the processes using those ports.

 **Note:** Ports 50052 and 50053 are internal-only (not exposed to host) and used for service-to-service communication within the Docker network.

-### Volume Permissions
-The backend requires root permissions to write to DuckDB volumes.
-If you encounter permission issues, ensure the user is set to `root` in the backend service configuration.

 ### Checking Logs
 ```bash